stripe/stripe-cli/README.md

 2. `listen` for webhooks and forward them to a local server
 3. Run `get`, `post`, and `delete` commands to the Stripe API
 4. `trigger` a limited set of webhook events
+5. Tail your test mode API request logs
-5. Pull Stripe status from status.stripe.com
+6. Pull Stripe status from status.stripe.com

 The main focus for this initial release is to improve the developer experience while integrating and testing webhooks.
 Interactions through the CLI are currently limited to test mode only.